minimo6caracteres/tyron/README.md

 ## What is tyron?
 Tyron is an e-commerce service for you, the end-user.
 An app where you could buy - and sell - products and services, as well as data, the data that you own.
 Tyron has 3 pillars: identity, network and communication.

- - **tyron.identity**: Every time you want to buy from an online shop you have to use an account managed by them and they can store your data for a long time.
+:zap: **tyron.identity**: Every time you want to buy from an online shop you have to use an account managed by them and they  can store your data for a long time.
 What if instead of many usernames and passwords, you could use your self-sovereign identity (SSI)?
 A digital identity anchored in a system that allows you to manage your privacy by creating different decentralized identifiers (DIDs).
 For each company you communicate with, you could create a unique DID and decide what private information they have access to.

- - **tyron.network**: An e-commerce network of blockchains for peer-to-peer transactions where you own your identity and private information.
+:zap: **tyron.network**: An e-commerce network of blockchains for peer-to-peer transactions where you own your identity and private information.
 Using tyron, all the data you create is encrypted with your secret keys.

- - **tyron.communication**
+:zap: **tyron.communication**

 ```
 Own your data,
 Empower your world.
 ```
-> :zap: tyron derives from the Greek _turannos_ which means sovereign, and it's about giving data sovereignty to their users.
+> tyron derives from the Greek _turannos_ which means sovereign, and it's about giving data sovereignty to their users.

 ## The purpose of tyron
 ```